JamesRobertHawk/jamesroberthawk.github.io/_posts/2023-06-08-OptimisingLua.markdown

 But there's more...

-When implementing the LUA scripting I read that garbage collection exists much like the Python implantation I was replacing at the time.
-So I didn't give this much thought.
+When implementing the LUA scripting, I read that garbage collection exists much like the Python implementation I was replacing at the time.
+I didn't give this much thought then as my full spec was not formed, but kept it in mind.

+I now know.

 Lua states that it will garbage collect when an item is no longer referenced anywhere.

-So when will x and y be collected in the below example?
+So referring to the previous example when will x and y be collected?
 ```Lua
 function example
     x = 5